 Common Career Paths for Academic Advisor (College/University)

-For College Academic Advisors, progressing to an University Assistant Dean of Students role may result in a significant raise.
-On average, an University Assistant Dean of Students can earn $62K annually.
-College Academic Advisors most often advance into Academic Advisor and Student Services Coordinator positions even though the median salaries are $2K lower and $4K lower, respectively.
+As College Academic Advisors transition into upper-level roles such as University Assistant Dean of Students, they may see a strong upturn in salary.
+University Assistant Deans of Students earn $62K on average per year.
+Many College Academic Advisors advance into roles as Academic Advisors or Student Services Coordinators, but the median salaries are $2K lower and $4K lower, respectively.

 Popular Employer Salaries for Academic Advisor (College/University)